smartcoder234/Sales-Rep-Performance-Report/README.md

 ## Objectives
   1. Analyze overall sales performance by sales rep.
-  2. Identify trends and patterns in sales data in each location.
+  2. Identify customer trends by month.
   3. Determine key factors influencing sales.
-  4. Provide recommendations for improving sales strategies.

 The analysis provides insights into sales trends, key performance indicators, and factors affecting sales.
 These insights can be used to develop strategies to boost sales and improve overall performance.